The way you name your Fields (both on your Forms and Templates) will have a big impact on how efficiently and accurately you automate your documents.

 Finally note we have added a standard field extension “_txt”.
 This is shorthand for “text field”.
 This is because the first name is going to be entered as text.
 When we see “_txt” either on a Form Field or in a Template Field, we know the type of data being dealt with is text (rather than, say, a Boolean true/false, a date or a number).

-When collecting further data about the Lender, eg their address, we would use a similar hierarchical naming convention:
+When collecting further data about the Lender (for example, their address) we would use a similar hierarchical naming convention:

 Grouping Fields using Sections and Repeats